Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 1. Read in our image
 2. Pre-process our image
 3. Identify coins with blob detection
-4. Create a calibration file with current values for coin heuristics
+4. Create a calibration file with values for coin heuristics
 5. Identify each ROI as a particular coin using calibration data
 6. Compute the total value